Roll the dice & look before you leap: Going beyond the creative limits of next-token prediction: Related Work

 \section{Related Work}

-\subparagraph{Open-ended algorithmic tasks.} Directly related to us are \citet{khona24synthetic,zhu23pcfg} who study diversity of next-token-trained models on an open-ended algorithmic task. \citet{khona24synthetic} consider path-connectivity on a knowledge graph.
-They observe that under temperature-scaling, diversity is at odds with accuracy.
-We show that this tradeoff can be greatly improved when we consider alternative training methods (multi-token, or hash-conditioning). \citet{zhu23pcfg} empirically demonstrate that next-token predictors \textit{are} able to learn a synthetic, challenging CFG, in the ``infinite'' data regime ($\approx 100m$ tokens).
-Our datasets are not CFGs, with the exception of \Sibling, which can be thought of as a simple PCFG.
+\subparagraph{Open-ended algorithmic tasks.} Directly related to us are \citet{khona24synthetic,zhu23pcfg} who study diversity of next-token-trained models on an open-ended algorithmic task. \citet{khona24synthetic} demonstrate a diversity-accuracy tradeoff under temperature-scaling for path-connectivity on on a knowledge graph.
+We show how this tradeoff can be improved under alternative training methods. \citet{zhu23pcfg} empirically demonstrate that next-token predictors \textit{are} able to learn a synthetic, challenging CFG, in the ``infinite'' data regime ($\approx 100m$ tokens).
+Our datasets are not CFGs, with the exception of \Sibling.
 Our negative result does not contradict theirs since what we show is a sub-optimality of \NTP{} in a smaller data regime.
 Our work also extends the above works by studying limitations in much more minimal tasks that require as little as 2-hop lookahead.
 There are other works that study Transformers on non-open-ended graph-algorithmic tasks, discussed in \S\ref{sec:more-related}.

-\subparagraph{Diversity in generative models.} Generative diversity has long been a major goal, at least until the revolution in reasoning of language models, when accuracy took prominence over diversity.
-Much work has gone into concerns such as mode collapse \citep{che17mode} or posterior collapse \citep{bowman16generating} and memorization.
-In LLMs, regurgitation of training data has been a serious concern \citep{Carlini2020ExtractingTD,Carlini2022QuantifyingMA,Nasr2023ScalableEO}.
-Our results on hash-conditioning are also reminiscent of a line of work on reinforcement learning (RL) showing that adding noises to the policy model parameters enables more efficient exploration than directly adding noises to the output space \cite{Plappert2017ParameterSN,Fortunato2017NoisyNF}.
-We defer discussion of theoretical studies of diversity and memorization \S\ref{sec:more-related}, along with empirical studies of creativity in natural language tasks.
+\subparagraph{Diversity in generative models.} Generative diversity has long been a major goal, at least until the revolution in (deterministic) reasoning of language models.
+Much work has gone into concerns such as mode collapse \citep{che17mode} or posterior collapse \citep{bowman16generating} and memorization \citep{Carlini2020ExtractingTD,Carlini2022QuantifyingMA,Nasr2023ScalableEO}.
+Temperature sampling has been known to have weak correlation with creativity, often inadvertently introducing incoherence \citep{Peeperkorn24temperature,chen23temperature,chung23diversity}.
+Our results on seed-conditioning are also reminiscent of a line of work on reinforcement learning (RL) showing that adding noises to the policy model parameters enables more efficient exploration than directly adding noises to the output space \cite{Plappert2017ParameterSN,Fortunato2017NoisyNF}.
+We defer discussion of theoretical studies of diversity and memorization and with empirical studies on natural-language creativity in \S\ref{sec:more-related}.